 We offer no intuitive rationale for the rule \mathbf{R} , and indeed we have none.
-The point is not that \mathbf{R} has any intuitive plausibility whatsoever as a serious rival to conditionalization, but rather that \mathbf{R} is a course of epistemic action that an agent could in principle adopt.
+The point is not that \mathbf{R} has any intuitive plausibility whatsoever as a serious rival to conditionalisation, but rather that \mathbf{R} is a course of epistemic action that an agent could in principle adopt.
 Our aim is to show that considerations of intuitive plausibility need not be invoked in order to outlaw \mathbf{R} , because the inferiority of that updating policy will follow by calculation from the decision-theoretic model.

 Epistemic utility functions.
-A given agent (we are assuming) holds a particular epistemic utility function - a function $U: \mathcal{S} \times \mathcal{P} \to \Re$ assigning a real number to each pair consisting of a state and a probability distribution.
-U(s,p) represents the epistemic value ("epistemic utility") of holding credence function p when state s in fact obtains.3
+A given agent (we are assuming) holds a particular epistemic utility function - a function $U : S \times P \rightarrow \Re$ assigning a real number to each pair consisting of a state and a probability distribution.
+U(s, p) represents the epistemic value ("epistemic utility") of holding credence function p when state s in fact obtains.4

-Note that we allow our notion of utility to be externalist in the sense that we allow two pairs $\langle s,p \rangle$, $\langle s',p \rangle$, in which the agent is in the same cognitive state but a different state of the world in fact obtains, to be valued differently.
-This is to be expected since the agent may well want his beliefs to be true, over and above the subjective feelings associated with being in that belief state.
+Note that we allow our notion of utility to be externalist in the sense that we allow two pairs $\langle s, p \rangle$, $\langle s', p \rangle$, in which the agent is in the same cognitive state but a different state of the world in fact obtains, to be valued differently.
+This is to be expected since epistemic rationality may well value truth, over and above the subjective feelings associated with being in some given belief state.

 Presumably, since he is a responsible epistemic agent, Mike attaches a high epistemic utility to having high degrees of beliefs in truths.
-In that case, his
+In that case, his epistemic utility function might look something like this: